-What causes bad credit and how does it impact mental health?
+How does bad credit impact mental health?

 If you’re trying to get ahead financially, bad credit can be a barrier to reaching your goals.
 That can harm your mental health if it causes you to feel hopeless about your financial situation.

 When spending money is a coping skill, for example, that can be problematic mentally and financially.
 Overspending may help you relieve stress in the moment, but compulsive overspending will further impact your mental health and lead to more debt.

 “If you believe what you’re buying is going to make you feel better, it’s more likely that you’ll prioritize the spending or incurred debt,” says Aja Evans, a New York City-based licensed mental health counselor.
 Learning to develop healthy coping skills that aren’t reliant on spending money could help to reduce the risk of going into debt.

-How do finances impact your mental health and vice versa?
+How do finances impact your mental health?

 Part of the issue is fear and stress over the virus itself and what getting sick might mean.
 But isolation, job losses and the financial fallout from being out of work are also affecting Americans’ mental health.

 Pandemic aside, poor mental health can be triggered by job stress.
-A study from the World Health Organization (WHO) found that 264 million people worldwide suffer from depression and anxiety, costing $1 trillion USD in lost productivity.
+A study by the World Health Organization (WHO) found that 264 million people worldwide suffer from depression and anxiety, costing $1 trillion USD in lost productivity.
 The study cited on-the-job stressors as a cause, including:

 - Inflexible working hours